alexeipancratov/green-energy-tracker/README.md

 # Stakeholders

-Owner of the timestamp contract
+Owners of the timestamp contract.

-Anonymous accounts that file a timestamp

-A group of entrepreneurs, all ex-students from the Blockchain course at George Brown College.
+A group of entrepreneurs and blockchain developers, all ex-students from the Blockchain course at George Brown College.
 A small team using cutting edge-technologies that want to revolutionize the way people work with green credit compensations actually.

 With a tech background, we have electric engineers, computer engineers, computer scientists.
 Each one playing an important role in the deployment of this solution bringing accumulated knowledge and experiences.